Menu

 Separating the concentrate into gold, silver and copper is achieved through ‘refining’, a process which traces its origins back thousands of years.
 Refining at modern smelters is, of course, much more sophisticated and highly regulated, but it is based on the same principles of using heat and other agents to remove impurities from the concentrate.
 This helps separate the concentrate into its valuable end products, each of which might undergo further specialist refining.

 Gold, silver and copper are known for their usefulness in electrical circuits.
-Today they can be found in everything from mobile phones to laptops, electric vehicles and for medical purposes, as well as emerging renewables technology which will be crucial to reducing global CO2 emissions.
+Today they can be used in everything from mobile phones to laptops, electric vehicles and for medical purposes, as well as emerging renewables technology such as solar panels, which will be crucial to reducing global CO2 emissions.

 Rehabilitation